Kubernetes patterns matter because they turn raw cluster primitives into repeatable ways of shaping an application’s lifecycle.

 Code of Architecture

-Part three of the Kubernetes Patterns podcast discussion
+Part three of the Kubernetes Patterns podcast discussion.

-Structural Patterns (Multi-Container)
+Structural Pod Patterns

 Sidecar